 What does the SECURE 2.0 Act mean for you?

 Are you aware of how the SECURE 2.0 Act may impact you?
-Read my blog 'What does the SECURE 2.0 Act mean for you?' for more information about the law, especially if you are approaching retirement age!
-Click the link here to be directed to the blog page: Senior Speak Life Stories
+Read 'What does the SECURE 2.0 Act mean for you?' for more information about the law, especially if you are approaching retirement age!

 VoyageATL